Who would have thought a folded sheet of paper shaped into an animal can bring a huge impact to the globe?

 Today, senbazuru spread public awareness often for good causes or charitable fund-raising campaigns.
 Paper cranes became the symbol of healing in Japan; with the aid of Sadako Legacy for donating Sadako’s paper cranes around the world to places in need of healing such as the tragedy of 9/11 occurred in the World Trade Center located in New York City, the bombing of Pearl Harbor, city of São Paulo in Brazil which has a community of more than hundred atomic bomb survivors and Japan where a devastating earthquake and tsunami demolished the Fukushima Dai Ichi Nuclear Power Plant.
 Paper cranes are beginning to be recognized internationally as a tangible form of prayer for harmony or a way of supporting people facing difficult challenges – no longer limited to only a Japanese national treasure of luck, but also find their way in all corners of the world’s hearts as a global symbol of hope and resilience in the face of disaster.

-With Windows VPS Hosting, you can store as many tutorials and paper-folding guides as you want with its friendly price and top-tier performances to create various shapes of origamis with no worry at all.
+With Windows VPS Hosting, you can store as much tutorials and paper-folding guides as you want with its friendly price and top-tier performances to create various shapes of origamis with no worry at all.